-The Veterinary Cardiac Pathophysiology Consortium (VCPC) is an interdisciplinary group of veterinarians at the Universities of Zurich (Switzerland), Guelph (Canada), Helsinki (Finland) and Perugia (Italy).
+The Veterinary Cardiac Pathophysiology Consortium (VCPC) is an interdisciplinary group of veterinarians at the Universities of Zurich (Switzerland), Guelph (Canada), Helsinki (Finland), Naples (Italy) and Valencia (Spain).
 The group consists of clinical cardiologists and pathologists that combine their complementary expertise to gain further insight into the pathophysiology of cardiac diseases in animals.

 Current research projects focus on acquired cardiac diseases in dogs and cats and the influence of systemic diseases on the heart.
-We also have an interest in the effect of gender and age on the constitutive examination of inflammatory and remodelling mediators as a basis for the reactive status of the myocardium and its resultant response to systemic influences.
+We also have an interest in the effect of sex and age on the constitutive expression of inflammatory and remodelling mediators as a basis for the reactive status of the myocardium and its resultant response to systemic influences.
+Most recently we also developed an interest in the myocardial vasculature during the remodelling processes.

 Common acquired cardiac diseases in dogs are degenerative valvular disease and dilated cardiomyopathy (DCM), cats frequently present with hypertrophic cardiomyopathy (HCM).
 All these diseases are of adult onset, a genetic aetiology with incomplete penetrance is suspected, and mutations have been identified for some dog and cat breeds.
 Similar to human medicine, these mutations affect sarcomere function and energy metabolism.
 However, the pathogenesis of the diseases is not yet completely understood.
 The association between mutation, the observed functional defects and the development of microscopic changes characteristic for the diseases and the factors involved in disease development, presentation and progression is so far unknown.